 - Consider state factors: Besides Louisiana’s minimum car insurance limits, other state- and location-specific factors can impact what coverages and limits you might want to purchase.
 For example, if you live in an area with lots of pedestrians, bikes or other motorists, you might want to purchase higher liability coverages to better protect your finances if you hit someone.

 Talking to an insurance agent who is licensed in Louisiana may be helpful when you are choosing coverages.
 A Louisiana insurance agent may be familiar with the needs of drivers in your area and can help you choose appropriate protections.

 Car insurance discounts in Louisiana

-Some of the best available discounts on your car insurance Louisiana coverage include:
+Car insurance in Louisiana is expensive, but there are ways to save.
+Some of the best discounts on your Louisiana car insurance include:

-- Active military: If you’re active military based in Louisiana, you may be eligible for a discount.
+- Active military: If you are active military based in Louisiana, you may be eligible for discounted car insurance.

 Frequently asked questions

 What do I need to get car insurance in Louisiana?